ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 In order to achieve the privacy and security goals of the protocol a client also needs to observe the guidance in {{client-responsibilities}}.

-The Oblivious Relay Resource interacts with the Oblivious Gateway Resource as an HTTP client by constructing a request using the same restrictions as the client request, except that the target URI is the Oblivious Gateway Resource.
+The oblivious relay resource interacts with the Oblivious Gateway Resource as an HTTP client by constructing a request using the same restrictions as the client request, except that the target URI is the Oblivious Gateway Resource.
 The content of this request is copied from the client.
-An Oblivious Relay Resource MAY reject requests that are obviously invalid, such as a request with no content.
+An oblivious relay resource MAY reject requests that are obviously invalid, such as a request with no content.
 The Oblivious Relay Resource MUST NOT add information to the request without the client being aware of the type of information that might be added; see {{relay-responsibilities}} for